 These initiatives aim to ensure that governments engage in fair competition and that multinationals pay their fair share.
 Even though these objectives are legitimate, these developments raise several questions: What is the role of the OECD and the EU in global tax governance?
 Under what conditions can the model of global tax governance be feasible and legitimate for both developed and developing countries?
 These initiatives have generated tensions between developed and developed countries and between EU and third (non-EU) countries.
 The tensions call for the articulation of a new framework of global tax governance that is legitimate and based on considerations of fairness for all countries participating.

-Against this background, the GLOBTAXGOV project will first assess the feasibility of the legal transplant of the BEPS minimum standards into the tax systems of 12 countries of research by asking three sub-questions:
+Against this background, the GLOBTAXGOV project will first assess the feasibility of the legal transplant of the BEPS minimum standards into the tax systems of 12 countries of research (Australia, Colombia, India, Ireland, Mexico, Netherlands, Nigeria, Senegal, Singapore, South Africa, Spain and US) by asking three sub-questions:

 - Why are these countries participating in the BEPS Project?